 Any germaphobe will tell you that the surfaces of bills and coins have always been gross.
 And handing your credit card to a cashier who has the sniffles and a hacking cough?
 Even in pre-pandemic times, also gross.
 Even in pre-pandemic times, also gross.
 If you’re looking for a self-improvement task in this pandemic era, try teaching yourself to use contactless payments with your phone or “tap-to-pay” credit and debit cards.

-Since January, no-touch payments have increased at 69% of retailers surveyed by the research firm Forrester on behalf of the National Retail Federation.
+Since January, no-touch payments have increased at 69% of retailers surveyed by a research firm on behalf of the National Retail Federation.
 And two-thirds of retailers surveyed now accept some form of no-touch payment.

 Learning to use contactless payments might be awkward at first, and some of your favorite retailers might not be equipped to accept them.
 The point is to give it a shot the next time you’re not in a rush in a checkout line that can handle contactless payments.
 “The first time I went to pay with my phone, I didn’t quite know how to do it,” said Jodie Kelley, CEO of the Electronic Transactions Association.